ShaonMajumder/PenOS/docs/architecture.md

    - Additional device hooks (mouse, sound, NIC) are intentionally left for future milestones.

 4. Kernel services
-   - `sched/sched.c` holds a placeholder task table and exposes hook points used by the timer to eventually trigger round-robin switching.
+   - `sched/sched.c` now implements a round-robin scheduler.
+Timer interrupts snapshot the active task's `interrupt_frame_t`, pick the next runnable task, and patch the frame so `iret` resumes the chosen thread on its dedicated stack.
+Demo counter/spinner threads show the preemption in action.
    - `apps/sysinfo.c` demonstrates how subsystems compose: it queries PMM, timer, and scheduler state before printing via the console.

 5. UI and shell